lesterchan/wp-useronline/readme.txt

 == Changelog ==

 = 2.81 =
-* fix "Return to default" buttons
+* fixed "Return to default" buttons
 * show user list in admin only to users with 'manage_options' capability
+* added 'useronline_bots' filter

 = 2.80 =
 * don't show url and referral links for users in the admin area